REMOTE SHOOTING DURING LOCKDOWN AND BEYOND

 Shot remotely with John Patton-Wyoming

-Despite the easing a little in restrictions and a gradual return to normal shooting if that can happen I will continue during and after the pandemic to be available for remote shoots both indoors and starting to experiment outdoors in the coming weeks.
+I will continue during and after the pandemic to be available for remote shoots both indoors and starting to experiment outdoors in the coming weeks as the terrible weather improves subject to lockdown restrictions.

 It is a different way of working and it is unrealistic to expect the same productivity in the number of images, but it does focus you into composing the image properly with attention to detail sometimes lost, and focus you into having a strong concept or story.
 As the images drop into editing software it is also very easy for the photographer for see the image quickly and even adjust basic things during the shoot to understand that they have the image they want and it's sharp.